kenstanley37/visualpartsdb.com/assets/docs/files/class/class.visualdb.php.txt

         /**
         * Returns sku update request records based on $type *
-        * @param type $type STRING can be 'active', 'complete', 'sku#'
+        * @param string $type can be 'active', 'complete', 'sku#'
-        *   'active' returns all records that not been updated yet
+        * *  'active' returns all records that not been updated yet
-        *   'complete' returns all records that have been updated
+        * *  'complete' returns all records that have been updated
-        *   'sku#' returns results for selected sku only
+        * *  'sku#' returns results for selected sku only
         * @return $result
         * @throws \PDOException
         * @author Ken Stanley <ken@stanleysoft.org>